 Nearly a fifth of homes in the UK are privately rented, but the private rental sector currently accounts for 11% of heat pump installations in English dwellings (English Housing Survey).
 One explanation is that while landlords pay for low-carbon or energy efficiency upgrades, they may not see financial benefits from them, as tenants would benefit from bills savings: this ‘split incentive’ is well recognised and documented.
 Another underlying tension is that tenants have little agency or say over a process that may lower their bills.
 How might this play out in the context of heat pump installations?

-If we can find what service features might be attractive to landlords to install a heat pump in their rental properties, we will be able to formulate and test possible approaches to decarbonising the private rental sector, especially in a context where EPC reform and new minimum efficiency standards are anticipated.
+By mapping barriers to heat pump adoption in the private rental sector and identifying service features which might be attractive to landlords, we will be able to formulate and test possible approaches to decarbonising the private rental sector, especially in a context where EPC reform and new minimum efficiency standards are anticipated.

 With one in five households in the UK currently living in a privately rented home, it is important that these homes are not left behind owner occupied properties.
 We also want to help landlords ensure that their tenants have a positive experience of clean heat installations to ensure an equitable and inclusive transition.